-Intelligence possess by each individual is different from person to person, and intelligence itself is a big terminology it includes aptitude, interest, personality, and values.
-There are various assessment methods to have a glance at the critical perspective of the construct of intelligence.
+Intelligence possessed by each individual is different from person to person, and intelligence itself is a big terminology it includes aptitude, interest, personality, and values.
+There are various assessment methods to glance at the critical perspective of the construct of intelligence.
 Several methods are used to measure the perspective of the intelligence:-

-1. Psychological Test:- is an objective and standardized measure of an individual's mental and/or behavioural characteristics.
+1. Psychological Test: This is an objective and standardized measure of an individual's mental and/or behavioural characteristics.

-3. Case Study:-is an in-depth study of the individual in terms of his/her psychological attributes, psychological history, and physical environment.
+3. Case Study: this is an in-depth study of the individual in terms of his/her psychological attributes, psychological history, and physical environment.

-5. Self-report:- is a method in which a person provides factual information about himself/herself and/or opinions, beliefs, etc. that s/he holds.
+5. Self-report: this is a method in which a person provides factual information about himself/herself and/or opinions, beliefs, etc. that s/he holds.